intel/vtune-perf-v4.3.1/README.md

 ## Repository structure

-The master branch contains only this README.md file.
+The master branch contains this README.md file.
 The release branches are named like `amplxe_<major>_u<update>` (e.g., `amplxe_2019_u3`) and provide the utility source code with build instructions that are specific to the corresponding Intel(R) VTune(TM) Amplfier releases.

-## Contributions
+## Contribution

-At First, check if the latest stable or mainline [Linux* Perf tool](https://www.kernel.org/) has the functionality you need.
-If the functionality is missing from there then try mailing your questions or requests to [Linux* Perf users mailing list](mailto:linux-perf-users@vger.kernel.org).
+Check if the latest stable or mainline Linux* Perf [tool](https://www.kernel.org/) has the functionality you need.
+If the functionality is missing from there then try mailing your requests to Linux* Perf users [mailing list](mailto:linux-perf-users@vger.kernel.org).
 If, after all, you still don't get the required level of support then consider contributing missing functionality into the mainline Linux* Perf tool by delivering patches to `linux-kernel@vger.kernel.org` mailing list.

 ## Team contacts